angelirozalvarez/SEA-Module/README.md

 Installation

     To run this project, there are certain dependencies to be installed.
 Homebrew is used to install things.
-Here are the specific requirements and versions of dependencies used: asgiref==3.7.2
+Here are the specific requirements and versions of dependencies used which are also found in requirements.txt: asgiref==3.7.2
     boto3==1.34.56
     botocore==1.34.57